denten-books/plain-text/2-device.md

 one's aesthetic judgment, the best we can do is to "trace a mechanism" [@wittgenstein_lectures_1966, 13].

-It would be a mistake to reduce Wittgenstein's semiotics to the mechanical theory of the mind.
-Rather, in presenting his students and readers with a number of hypothetical machines, Wittgenstein attempts to discover the rule book of what he later calls the language game---or at lest to suggest that such a rulebook might exist.
-Much has been written on this aspect of Wittgenstein's thought and its relation to Bertrand Russel's symbolic logic.
+It would be a mistake however to reduce Wittgenstein's semiotics to the mechanical theory of the mind.
+Rather, in presenting his students and readers with a number of hypothetical machines, Wittgenstein attempts to discover the "rule book" of what he later calls language games---or at lest to suggest that such a rulebook might exist.
+Much has been written on this aspect of Wittgenstein's thought and its relation to Bertrand Russel's symbolic logic and subsequently to Chomsky's development of "universal grammar."
 In the context of our conversation, Wittgenstein's "middle period" is important for its direct influence on Turing's model of computation.

 Several prominent characteristics pass from Wittgenstein's reading machines to Turing's universals.
 First, the symbolic machine emerges from the